Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 World of Hyatt Globalist status is easily one of the most valuable hotel elite statuses available to travelers.
-Not only does it offer free breakfast, complimentary suite upgrades, bonus points, and waived resort fees, but you also have the ability to make Guest of Honor bookings.
+Not only does it offer free breakfast, complimentary suite upgrades, bonus points, and waived resort fees, but it also lets you make Guest of Honor bookings.

 If you aren’t already familiar, Guest of Honor bookings allow a Globalist to share the benefits of their Globalist status with friends and family members that they make bookings for.

-In this guide, we will break down how Guest of Honor bookings work, including how you can make one, what benefits the guest will receive, and what rules you need to be aware of.
+In this guide, we will break down how Guest of Honor bookings work, including how you can make one, what benefits the guest receives, and what rules you need to be aware of.

 Let’s jump in!